ambisign-gavin/react-native-android-background-geolocation/README.md

 }
 ```

-The error code and an error message are passed to the listener's argument.
+The error code and an error message are the arguments be passed to the event listener.

-*See more detail description at [errors section](#Errors).*
+*See more details of description at [errors section](#Errors).*

 ---